featurehub-io/featurehub-javascript-sdk/README.md

 3) Request feature state

 #### 1. API Key from the FeatureHub Admin Console
-Find and copy your API Key from the FeatureHub Admin Console on the API Keys page - you will use this in your code to configure feature updates for your environments.
+Find and copy your Server Eval API Key from the FeatureHub Admin Console on the API Keys page - you will use this in your code to configure feature updates for your environments. _Server Side evaluation_ is more suitable when you are using an _insecure client_. (e.g. Browser or Mobile).
+This means your application is reflecting the actions of a single person.

 It should look similar to this: ```5e61fd62-d4ed-40e0-9cc1-cb3d809f6149/YDr1E4uQGA2Li54fQ0HpmSr2LMv9yHhwzxut2DRO```.

-If you are using FeatureHub SaaS, you can get your URL from the same page.

-There are two options

-* _Client Side evaluation_ is intended for use in secure environments (such as microservices, e.g Node JS) and is intended for rapid client side evaluation, per request for example.

-* _Server Side evaluation_ is more suitable when you are using an _insecure client_. (e.g. Browser or Mobile).
-This means your application is reflecting the actions of a single person.

 There are other variations of applications where you might want to use a key in a different way from above, we cover more on this [in the main FeatureHub documentation](https://docs.featurehub.io/featurehub/latest/sdks.html#_client_and_server_api_keys)

 #### 2. Create FeatureHub config:

-We will use a Browser example here, so prefer a Server Evaluated Key (it won't have an `*` in it).
-In your page's HTML,
-add:
+In your page's HTML, add the following (replacing the urls and keys with your own server details):

 ```html
     <meta name="featurehub-url" content="http://localhost:8085"/>